loborec/material-design-colors/README.md

 # Material design colors

-This is a css color palette file based on the material design base colors.
+This is a color palette css file based on the material design colors.
 Each of these colors is defined as a color class for color and background-color properties.

 Installation
 ---